How much quality time have you spent with your child lately?

 Maybe it’s as simple as cutting out one activity or changing around the schedule to be able to walk them home after school.
 You will NEVER regret adding the space to be together.

-Weekly & Monthly Ways
+Weekly & Monthly Quality Time

 2. TAKE A WALK